UCL-CORU/CHD-research-code/README.md

 * [Linkage of records using patient identifiers](https://github.com/UCL-CORU/LAUNCHESQI_Linkage)
 * [Identification of pathways of care for CHD sentinel diagnosis groups](https://github.com/UCL-CORU/CHAMPION-work-stream-2)

+## Acknowledgements

+We are grategul to Liby Rodgers, previous CORU member, whose Stata code served as starting point for using NCHDA data.

 ## Publication list

 > Pending